andreluza/paleo_macroecology/README.md

 and substantially after the Vendian and Early Cambrian (600 Ma) (Benton 1995).
-Since then, periods of diversification (i.e. the balance of extinctions and speciations/originations) were marked by periods of high rates of origination interrupted/interpassed by periods of biodiversity crisis/depression, called ‘mass extinctions’ (Benton 1995).
-The fossil record supports five mass extinction events, known as the ‘big five’: end Permian, late Ordovician, late Devonian, Triassic-Jurassic boundary, and Cretaceous-Paleogene boundary – that vanished from Earth a considerable proportion of biodiversity, while speciation and radiation to vacant niches occurred for remaining genera from there on (Benton 1995, May 1997, Reeves et al. 2020).
+Since then, periods of diversification (i.e. the balance of extinctions and speciations/originations) were marked by periods of high rates of origination interrupted/inter passed by periods of biodiversity crisis/depression, called ‘mass extinctions’ (Benton 1995).
+The fossil record supports five mass extinction events, known as the ‘big five’: late Ordovician, late Devonian, end Permian, Triassic-Jurassic boundary, and Cretaceous-Paleogene boundary – that vanished from Earth a considerable proportion of biodiversity, while speciation and radiation to vacant niches occurred for remaining genera from there on (Benton 1995, May 1997, Reeves et al. 2020).
 The Triassic-Jurassic extinction (Rhaetian-Hettangian intervals) played an important role in the diversification rates of archosaurs, therapsid reptiles, ammonites, among others (Allen et al. 2018), yet recent research cast doubt on their existence (Bambach et al. 2004).
 The statistical support for this extinction event (and its place as one of the ‘big five’ extinctions) is limited due to the generally small sample size at the Rhaetian-Hettangian intervals.
 Existing evidence suggests that the lower number of genera at this period can be a byproduct of high extinction rates (e.g., Wignall & Atkinson 2020; Olsen et al. 2022) –which seemed to exert an impressive effect on marine organisms (Benton 1995)– as well the low origination/speciation rates and nearly constant extinction rates compared to previous time (Bamchach et al. 2004).
 Thus, models that account for both uneven sampling size across periods and the state of genera occurrence at previous time could provide a more robust inference on/shed light on the processes that caused the Triassic-Jurassic extinction, whether low speciation/low extinction rates or high extinction/low speciation rates.